jundalisay/spblist/content/en/research/aristotle/ethics/book-06/chapter-07.md

 Again, one man may hit on a thing after long deliberation, another quickly.
 And so that before described will not be yet Good Counsel, but the Rightness must be with reference to what is expedient; and you must have a proper end in view, pursue it in a right manner and right time.

-Once more.
 One may deliberate well either generally or towards some particular End.[38]

 Good counsel in the general then is that which goes right towards that which is the End in a general way of consideration; in particular, that which does so towards some particular End.

 Since then deliberating well is a quality of men possessed of Practical Wisdom, Good Counsel must be “Rightness in respect of what conduces to a given End, of which[39] Practical Wisdom is the true conception.”